Experience-Monks/jam3-lesson-asyncjs/lessons/3-Node Events/index.md

 So from the above two examples you may have noticed that a string or key is always associated to a listener/callbacks.
 When `emitter.emit('progress'` is called then whoever is listening to it via `emitter.on('progress'` will receive it.

-You'll notice that we're emitting the percentage in when emit is called.
+You'll notice that we're emitting the percentage value when emit is called.
 You can emit more than one property via Node's EventEmitter.
-This can be handy sometime.
+This feature can be handy sometime.
+For instance in our case we could emit the url of the image that was loaded and then the image itself.

 ## Extending EventEmitter

-The second way in which you can EventEmitter is to extend EventEmitter.
+The second way in which you can use EventEmitter is to "extend" EventEmitter.
 It would look something like this.
 ```javascript
 var EventEmitter = require('events').EventEmitter;